Karl Rose

 Karl Rose (born 12 October 1978) is an English former professional footballer who played as a striker.
-He is currently the chairman and manager of community club Wombwell Town who play in the Sheffield & Hallamshire County Senior Football League.
+He is the chairman and manager of Wombwell Town who play in the Northern Counties East League.

 Playing career

 Rose began his playing career in the Football League with Barnsley, where he was tipped to go to the top following several youth international honours.
 However following his initial break through into the first team his career was blighted by a serious knee injury resulting in over 20 operations.
 Following his release from Barnsley against medical advice Rose resurrected his career with brief spells at Mansfield and Rochdale before finally moving to Scarborough.
-During his spell at Scarborough under Russell Slade he became a fans favourite and was key part in the 2004 F.A cup run where he scored the winning against Doncaster Rovers which featured on BBC Match of the Day.
-The cup run ended when Premier League Chelsea knocked the sea Dogs out with a 1–0 win at the packed McCain stadium.
+During his spell at Scarborough under Russell Slade he became a fans favourite and was key part in the 2004 FA Cup run where he scored the winning against Doncaster Rovers which featured on BBC Match of the Day.
+The cup run ended when Premier League Chelsea knocked the Sea Dogs out with a 1–0 win at the sold-out McCain Stadium.
 He went on to play for Leigh RMI, Tamworth, Arnold Town, Garforth Town, Hednesford Town and Goole.
-In the summer of 2018 Karl Rose, with another former Barnsley player Doug O'Connor, formed Wombwell Town Football Club who play in the Sheffield County Senior League.

 Managerial career

 Whilst a player at the club Rose began his managerial career at Goole, where he spent three years as manager taking them to their highest finish for 12 seasons, before becoming manager of Frickley Athletic.
-Rose managed the South Emsall club for 5 seasons winning the Sheffield Senior cup on 4 occasions and leading them to the heights of a seventh-place finish, their highest since the mid 1980s.
+Rose managed the South Emsall club for five seasons winning the Sheffield Senior cup on fur occasions and leading them to the heights of a seventh-place finish, their highest since the mid 1980s.
 He was replaced by Lee Morris on 2 September 2016.
 Rose was resigned by Frickley Athletic on 27 March 2017, and left again on 9 May 2017.
 He left Goole at the end of the 2017–18 season.

-As of the 2018/19 season, he is the chairman and manager of Wombwell Town F.C. a new club formed by Rose in 2018 and in their first season won Division Two of the Sheffield & Hallamshire County Senior Football League.
-The club consists of 13 junior teams as well as numerous other sporting activities at the Recreational Ground complex.
+As of the 2018–19 season, he is the chairman and manager of Wombwell Town.
+They are a club formed by Rose in 2018 and in their first season won Division Two of the Sheffield & Hallamshire County Senior Football League.
+The next two seasons were deemed null and void due the COVID-19 pandemic, however Rose guided the club to the Sheffield and Hallamshire County Senior Division One title and then in the 2022–23 season gained promotion into the North East Counties Division One league at the first time of asking.